paulgriffiths/pridil/README.md

 a tendency to cooperate can be evolutionarily stable and successful despite the fact that such a strategy may not be rational from an individual perspective.

+Refer to the [Wikipedia article on the subject] (https://en.wikipedia.org/wiki/Prisoner's_dilemma) for more on the subject.

 Who maintains it?
 -----------------